 - Participated in due diligence to evaluate M&A opportunities to expand market footprint.

-Executives have such a dense skillset that there is little that they cannot do.
+Executives have such dense skills that there is little that they cannot do.
 The skills section of the CV is therefore less important for them than for more junior employees to single them out as candidates.
 Nevertheless, there are ways of using this ever-present section to their advantage.
 You need to take every opportunity to stand out.

 One way in which an executive can utilise a skills section is to share some of their rarer technical skills that may come in handy in future projects.
 A CMO with programming skills will be invaluable on an AI project and a COO with big data skills will put them into practice when the time comes to oversee a complex project.
 What skills do you possess that your competition does not?
 Be creative here, but only include skills that you can back up.